-While there are many options, the first decision is whether you want cement or clay tile.
 They both look similar right out of the box, but in reality, there are many differences to consider before making your purchase.
 Let’s get down to the basics.
 To help you make the decision we’ll compare:

 Installing handmade cement tile involves heavy sealing.
 Install by The Tile Press.

-No sealing required for these handmade clay tiles.
+No sealing required, however recommended, for these handmade clay tiles.
 Install by The Tile Press.

 When it comes down to the cost for the tile and the cost for the installation, cement and clay tiles are incredibly comparable.
 On their own, clay tiles do cost approximately 20 percent more due to the firing costs but are less expensive to install because they don’t need to be sealed.
 In the end, it all comes down to the space you are designing, the look you want and the maintenance level you are willing to put in.